Implementing an RFID Surgical Instrument Tracking System

 When surgical trays were prepared for use in the operating room (OR), an RFID reader was used to automatically identify and record all the items that were contained in the tray.
 The trays were read at several more process points before entering the OR to make sure counts were accurate.
-Trays were read again before they left the OR after surgery to make sure no surgical instruments were missing, and were read at the hospital’s central sterile processing department to document the sterilization process for each item.
+Trays were read again before they left the OR after surgery to make sure no surgical instruments were missing and were read at the hospital’s central sterile processing department to document the sterilization process for each item.

 RFID readers can simultaneously identify the 60 to 80 individual items that a surgical tray typically contains.
-Rigshospitalet previously identified and verified tray contents by bar code scanning.
+Rigshospitalet previously identified and verified tray contents by barcode scanning.

-Eriksen, “Rigshospitalet is characterized by a very high quality and strong focus on patient safety, and our leadership in technology allows us to also realize the cost benefits of tracking medical devices and the workflow optimization associated with them.”
+Eriksen, “Rigshospitalet is characterized by a very high quality and a strong focus on patient safety, and our leadership in technology allows us to also realize the cost benefits of tracking medical devices and the workflow optimization associated with them.”

-During the trial Rigshospitalet learned that the small tags did not impact the balance of instruments or how surgeons used them.
-The high-quality tags withstood more than 1,000 autoclave sterilization processes, which most tags could not do because they cannot survive the temperatures, harsh chemicals and pressure.
+During the trial, Rigshospitalet learned that the small tags did not impact the balance of instruments or how surgeons used them.
+The high-quality tags withstood more than 1,000 autoclave sterilization processes, which most tags could not do because they cannot survive the temperatures, harsh chemicals, and pressure.

 The trial was considered successful because it validated the business case for tracking medical devices at the item level and showed RFID could increase patient safety, improve the traceability and management of surgical instruments and reduce cost with better efficiency and productivity.

-The trial also showed RFID tagging together with Caretag’s Tag, Track and Trace system can save time enough time for hospitals to increase productivity.
+The trial also showed RFID tagging together with Caretag’s Tag, Track, and Trace system can save time enough time for hospitals to increase productivity.
 Approximately 75,000 surgeries are performed each year at Rigshospitalet, and Dr. Eriksen estimates the RFID system saves 31,000 hours at that volume.